 Write about a historical person from the country your finger lands on in the atlas.
 Use five of your random words in a re-telling of Beowulf.
-In this poem, mixed food and place.
+In this poem, I wrote a specific form, and mixed food and place.

 This isn’t an exhaustive list, by any means, but it’s a good launch point.
 The thing I find with ideas is having one often generates many others.
 My daughter suggests apples as a topic and I end up writing one poem about crop circles and another about buying bread at a Danish bakery.
 It’s win-win – I get two new poems and I still have apples on my ideas list for another time!